Tamarou/nerdfight.online/site/content/en/about/TOS.md

 sole discretion as to what action, if any, should be taken.

 ### XI.
 Member Conduct
-You agree that you will not use the Website to:
+In addition to our [Standards of Conduct](/about/soc/): you agree that you will not use the Website to:

 1. Upload, post, or otherwise transmit any Content that is harmful, threatening, abusive, hateful, invasive to the privacy and publicity rights of